 And yet, méthode traditionnelle is only one important factor in our finished product.
 As with all great wines, the difference begins in the vineyards.
 The finest sparkling wines are crafted from cool climate Chardonnay and Pinot Noir and our homebase of Carneros, just like Champagne, France, is considered "Region 1," the coolest of the five designated regions.
 Our grapes are also harvested in the cool of the night to ensure minimal bitterness and tannin in the resulting juice.

-Once in the cellar, it’s time for blending.
+Once in the winery cellar, it’s time for blending.
 Our sparkling wines are first made like still wines, which are then blended into cuvées--arguably the most crucial step in the sparkling winemaking process.
 Sparkling winemaker Zak Miller and his team taste through every single vineyard block and fermentation and then carefully select the ones that will come together to create the best wine possible.
 "Bringing everything together so each blend has its own signature and personality is something I enjoy very much," says Zak.
 There is no recipe, it's really about relying on my experience and passion to create something that will evolve in bottle and emerge as a wine that will bring people joy."

 And Now, for the Long Finale